 Biology Academic Advising

-The faculty of the Biology Undergraduate Advising Office welcome you to Penn State!
+The faculty of the Department of Biology Undergraduate Advising Office welcome you to Penn State!
 We are here to help you reach your academic goals.

 The Biology Core Courses

-The biology core course are designed to introduce students to the fundamental concepts in the major discipline of biology.
+The biology core courses are designed to introduce students to the fundamental concepts in the major discipline of biology.
 Each core course includes a lecture and lab.